PSA Dissertation Award

 2. abstract of the dissertation (1 page maximum, single-spaced)

-4. include the entire dissertation (in one single PDF file)
+4. the entire dissertation (in one single PDF file)

 5. CV (5 pages maximum)

-The award winner will be announced at the upcoming ASEEES annual convention in Boston (Nov.
-21-24, 2024).
-For further information about the Polish Studies Association, please visit https://polishstudiesassociation.org/).
-Here you can also renew your membership or become a member.
+The award winner will be announced at the upcoming ASEEES annual convention in Chicago (Nov.
+12-15, 2026).

 search previous next tag category expand menu location phone mail time cart zoom edit close